Maritime Captain Somaasundram s/o Sinnathamby Called to The Bar

 Early Life and Family Roots

-Soma was born on 30 September 1968 to Madam Reakayee d/o Periasamy Pillai and the late Mr S.P.
+Soma was born on 30 September 1968 to Reakayee d/o Periasamy Pillai and the late S.P.
 Sinnathamby, into a close-knit family where he grew up as the eldest among his siblings.
-He shared his early years with his elder sister, Patmavathy Ganesan, and his three younger brothers, Visvanathan, Manoharan, and the late Shanmuganathan.
+He shared his early years with his elder sister, Patmavathy Ganesan, and his three younger brothers, Visvanathan, Manoharan, and the late Shanmuganathan Pillai.
 They were raised under the watchful hopes of their parents, and it was his late father, in particular, who had always wanted him to become a lawyer.
 It was a simple wish, but life, as it often does, had other plans in mind.

 Life at Sea

-He trained at Singapore Polytechnic and later at the Australian Maritime College, steadily rising through the ranks with a determination that, in hindsight, had always been part of him, even as a boy.
-Years of study, demanding examinations, and long stretches at sea followed, culminating in his attainment of the Certificate of Competency Class 1 Unlimited.
-It was a qualification earned through rigorous effort, requiring intellect, endurance, and an unshakeable sense of responsibility.
+He trained at Singapore Polytechnic and later completed his professional examinations at the Australian Maritime College, steadily rising through the ranks with a determination that, in hindsight, had always been part of him.
+Years of study, demanding examinations, and long stretches at sea followed, culminating in his attainment of the Australian Maritime Safety Authority Certificate of Competency (COC) Class 1 (Unlimited) in March 2002, the highest qualification in the maritime profession, granting him the status of Master Mariner Class 1.
+With this qualification, Soma was authorised to command vessels of any size at sea.

 The Path to Law